How to Get Free Website Traffic with SEO

 - Will this information be relevant to them?

 - Is there anyone in your audience you are excluding?

 Your pillar content shouldn’t use jargon that the average user may not know, and should also be inviting without sounding like a sales pitch.
 Be helpful and reasonable.
 This will go a long way when you start creating your community content.

 It happens pretty naturally, especially in an online era, that people will flock to communities that represent them.
 So whether you offer a good for pet parents, bodybuilders, professionals, kids, etc, a community is going to form around your good or service; because most likely one already exists.
 To keep this online community interested and @mentioning, reblogging, or even commenting about you, you will need to absolutely craft some community content.

-Calendars are a great way to organize your time and of course days, weeks, months, and year.
+Calendars are a great way to organize your time and of course days, weeks, months, and years.
 That’s a pretty obvious description of what calendars actually do.
 So your content calendar will behave much in the same way.
-We create calendars for each of clients in a spreadsheet.
+We create calendars for each of our clients in a spreadsheet.

 This allows us to not only see what types of content they want posted and when, but what we have to do first to get that content out so everyone can manage their time accordingly.